Tefko

 - Personal Website

 Professor Emeritus of Library and Information Science Tefko Saracevic, a world-renowned expert on human information behavior, human-computer interaction from the human viewpoint, modeling interaction processes in information retrieval, and the notion of relevance in relation to information and information systems, has died.
-Please read an article highlighting his outstanding scholarship over the years.
+Please read an article highlighting his outstanding scholarship and his obit on Legacy.com.

 Tefko Saracevic studied electrical engineering at the University of Zagreb, Croatia and completed his master (1962) and Ph.D.
 (1970) studies in information science at Case Western Reserve University, Cleveland, Ohio.
 He taught and conducted research at Case till 1985, when he moved to Rutgers.
 Saracevic was promoted to Professor II (highest academic rank at Rutgers Univ.) in 1991 and was Associate Dean from 2003 to 2006.
 Saracevic is a Distinguished Professor Emeritus since 2010.
 He continues by teaching a Digital Libraries course online every semester.